fatfish-lab/aquarium-documentation/src/web/workspaces/index.md

 - You can also temporarily disable a filter by right clicking on it, or in the <span class="aq-icon">more_horiz</span> menu.
 - To completely remove a filter, click on it and then on the <span class="aq-icon">more_horiz</span> icon.

+Grab a filter and drop it on another filter to create a group of filters.
+If you drop a filter on the `x Filters` element, it will convert your filter into a [saved filter](#save-filters).

 ### From presets

 Presets are available under the `Add filter` button.